mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

     * I/O multiplexing is the capability to tell the kernel that we want to be notified if one or more I/O conditions are ready, like input is ready to be read
 * provide the capability to ask a channel if it's ready to perform an I/O operation of interest to you
-  * for example - check if `ServerSocketChannel` has any incoming connections ready to accept
+  * for example - check if `ServerSocketChannel` has any incoming connections ready to be accepted
 * manages information about a set of registered channels and their readiness states
 * channels are registered with selectors, and a selector can be asked to update the readiness states of the channels currently registered with it